-Santiago Cunial is helping the Kleinman center as a research assistant, doing research and drafting policy digests on energy topics in Latin America.
-Santiago is currently a PhD candidate in political science at the University of Pennsylvania, where he works on political incentives towards energy transitions in developing countries, with a focus on Latin America.
+Santiago Cunial is helping the Kleinman Center as a graduate fellow.
+He was previously a research assistant, doing research and drafting policy digests on energy topics in Latin America.
+Santiago is currently a Ph.D. candidate in political science at the University of Pennsylvania, where he works on political incentives towards energy transitions in developing countries, with a focus on Latin America.
 His research aims to explain how electoral incentives and macroeconomic contexts affect the adoption of policies that aim to decarbonize the electricity sector.
-Before coming to UPenn, he did an MA in Political Science at Universidad Torcuato Di Tella and a BA in Political Science at Universidad de Buenos Aires, both in Argentina.
+Before coming to Penn, he did an MA in Political Science at Universidad Torcuato Di Tella and a BA in Political Science at Universidad de Buenos Aires, both in Argentina.
 In Argentina, Santiago did research on health politics and worked for several national and international agencies.